CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 In addition to the hardware (eg industrial computers), the software (eg protocol stack, OT applications) should also react robustly to invalid entries.
 For example, invalid network packets should not cause the software to crash or fail, but should be ignored by the protocol stack and logged as needed.

 The robustness of the components should already be ensured by the manufacturers.
-This requirement should already be required when acquiring new components by the institution.
+This requirement should already be required when the institution purchases new components.

 ** Support for anti-virus solutions **